gabrielesqueo/Social-Homepage-React-Redux/README.md

 # Features
 1) Navbar svg shows the number of chat that haven't been read, taking the information from the store:chatSlice
 2) Chat can be dinamically set to seen ( without the ringbell) or to see(with the ringbell)
+3) Add a new conversation to the list updating the page dinamically